DDoS-Guard L3-L4 protection

 - secure IP address that you will need to configure on the server;

-- login details to the partner's personal cabinet, where you can view statistics.
+- login data for DDoS-Guard personal cabinet, where you can view statistics.

 3. Order additional secure IP addresses